-All Looked after Children who attend Cheney School are supported by the Learning Support department by a designated teacher and designated specialised Teaching Assistant who are dedicated to ensuring the well-being and educational inclusion of students who are looked after.
+All Looked after Children who attend Cheney School are supported by a Designated Teacher, the Head of Student Progress and Pastoral Leader, who are dedicated to ensuring the well-being and educational inclusion of students who are looked after.
 This support is delivered through a package that accompanies the students throughout their school years at Cheney; this is known as a Personal Education Plan (PEP).

 Looked after Children refers to all our young people whose life circumstances mean that they live with foster carers, including those students who have arrived in the UK as unaccompanied asylum seeking children.
 These students are additionally supported by the English as an Additional Language (EAL) department to maximise their development of English.

 The PEP for each Looked After Child at Cheney is an evolving programme of specialised support that is reviewed each term, and adjusted according to the requirements of each individual student and in line with their on-going progression and achievements.
 The PEP is a bespoke programme of support that is planned alongside the young person and all other significant key adults who are involved and responsible for the welfare and education of LAC.

 This PEP integrates some of the following: small group tuition to aid academic achievement, personal incentivised targets, mentoring, pastoral support and guidance, help with decisions affecting life choices such as careers and work experience and involvement in extracurricular activities.